 From Sacred Land to Future Housing

-In a rare and forward-looking act of land return, the Oregon Synod of the Evangelical Lutheran Church in America has transferred the property that was once Bethany Lutheran Church in NE Portland to the Native American Youth and Family Center (NAYA), marking a significant evolution in the national Land Back movement, one that moves beyond symbolism into permanent, community-focused development.
+In a rare and forward-looking act of land return, the Oregon Synod of the Evangelical Lutheran Church in America has decided to return Bethany Lutheran Church in NE Portland to Indian country and selected the Native American Youth and Family Center (NAYA) to receive the property.
+This marks a significant evolution in the national Land Back movement, one that moves beyond symbolism into permanent, community-focused development.

 The site, located in Northeast Portland, sits on land once stewarded for thousands of years by Chinookan-speaking Peoples, including the Clackamas, Kathlamet, and Multnomah, near the historic village of Neerchokikoo.
 Today, that same land is poised to become permanently affordable housing for Native Elders, an ambitious vision that connects past, present, and future in a single place.